readthedocs/website/content/pages/terms-of-service.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This Agreement may only be modified by a written amendment signed by an authorized representative of Read the Docs,
-or by the posting by Read the Docs of a revised version in accordance with `Changes to these terms <terms-of-service:Changes to these terms>`.
+or by the posting by Read the Docs of a revised version in accordance with `Changes to these terms`_.
-These Terms of Service, together with our `privacy-policy`,
+These Terms of Service, together with our `Privacy Policy <{filename}/pages/privacy-policy.rst>`_,
 represent the complete and exclusive statement of the agreement between you and us.
 This Agreement supersedes any proposal or prior agreement oral or written,
 and any other communications between you and Read the Docs relating to the subject matter of these terms